gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 I decided to build a proof of concept where the goal was to record a laser shot and display the impact on the wall where it landed.
 I also wanted to try the user interface interaction by shooting on buttons.
-Therefore, I had three things to build in order to test if I was really qualified to build this project:
+Therefore, I had three things to build in order to test if I was really qualified to make this project:

 1. A plain laser detection on the wall with a simple webcam
 2. Camera calibration with the projector